 VPC network example

-The following example illustrates custom mode network with three subnets in two regions:
+The following example illustrates a custom mode VPC network with three subnets in two regions:

 - Subnet1 is defined as

 - Two VM instances in the us-west1-a zone are in this subnet.
 Their IP addresses both come from the available range of addresses in subnet1.

 - Subnet2 is defined as

 192.168.1.0/24in the us-east1 region.

 - Two VM instances in the us-east1-a zone are in this subnet.
 Their IP addresses both come from the available range of addresses in subnet2.